CAMI-challenge/data/README.md

 ~~~

 * Enter the matadata in the tab-separated tables, e.g. in [data/CAMI2/toy/mouse_gut/taxonomic_profiling.tsv](data/CAMI2/toy/mouse_gut/taxonomic_profiling.tsv).
 As your results will still be uploaded and do not yet have a DOI, enter the word `new` in the DOI column.\
 You may also create new directories and tsv files.
 Every directory with tsv files must contain a `description.txt` with the title of the respective CAMI data set.
-The upload tool will scan every subdirectory in the data repository for tsv files listed in the [tasks.tsv](tasks.tsv).
+The upload tool will scan every subdirectory in the data repository for tsv files listed in [tasks.tsv](tasks.tsv).

 Notes about the table columns: